Jestemkioskiem/alexa-json_generator/README.md

 # alexa-json_generator
 An echo ready json generator for data fetched with APIs.

+Before you use it - it's important to mention that this tool **does not** generate the entire json file.
+It simply generates the section containing the single slot you choose to create.
+You need to carefully paste it in the correct section, either directly below or above your current slots.
+If you don't yet have any slots, I suggest adding one via the provided builder to see an example of where and how they should be located.

 ### What does it do?
 If you need to extract a ton of data into slot values using APIs or a ready JSON file (with very slight modifications to the code in the second case), you can just input whatever you need into the arguments on line 40 and you'll get a copy-paste ready file with indented lines.
 It's content can be immediately pasted into your echo-skill JSON file, in the correct place.